Safety Verification and Robustness Analysis of Neural Networks via Quadratic Constraints and Semidefinite Programming: Problem Abstraction via Quadratic Constraints

 Consider the nonlinear function $\varphi \colon \mathbb{R} \to \mathbb{R}$ with $\varphi(0)=0$.
 We say that $\varphi$ is \emph{sector-bounded} in the sector $[\alpha,\beta]$ ($\alpha \leq \beta<\infty$) if the following condition holds for all $x \in \mathbb{R}$,\footnote{For the case where $\alpha=-\infty$ or $\beta=+\infty$, we define the sector bound inequality as $x (\varphi(x)-\beta x) \leq 0$ and $x(\alpha x -\varphi(x)) \leq 0$, respectively.}

-Intuitively, this inequality means that the function $y=\varphi(x)$ lies in the sector formed by the lines $y=\alpha x$ and $y=\beta x$ (see Figure \ref{fig: sector condition}).
-As an example, the $\relu$ function $\max(0,x)$ belongs to the sector $[0,1]$.
-In fact, it precisely lies on the boundary of the sector.
+Geometrically, this inequality means that the function $y=\varphi(x)$ lies in the sector formed by the lines $y=\alpha x$ and $y=\beta x$ (see Figure \ref{fig: sector condition}).
+As an example, the $\relu$ function belongs to the sector $[0,1]$ and in fact, lies on its boundary.

-\mahyar{For the vector case, let $K_1,K_2 \in \mathbb{R}^{n \times n}$ be two matrices such that $K_2-K_1$ is symmetric positive semidefinite.
+For the vector case, let $K_1,K_2 \in \mathbb{R}^{n \times n}$ be two matrices such that $K_2-K_1$ is symmetric positive semidefinite.
 We say that $\phi \colon \mathbb{R}^n \to \mathbb{R}^n$ is sector-bounded in the sector $[K_1,K_2]$ if the following condition holds for all $x \in \mathbb{R}^n$ \cite{khalil2002nonlinear},

 or, equivalently,